abernalc/devops-course-santex/module4/README.md

   * Acceptance Criteria 3 : Display the motto
   * Acceptance Criteria 4 : Display the background
   * Acceptance Criteria 5 : I can see it in the browser with a resolution of 1280 px

+* As a person I can see the Who Am I section with its components so that I can read who is the developer
+  * Acceptance Criteria 1 : Display the general information about the developer in a paragraph of maximun 4 o 5 lines